The Squaire

 The Squaire is an office building in Frankfurt, Germany.
 It was built between 2006 and 2011 on top of an existing train station (Frankfurt Airport long-distance station) near Frankfurt Airport.
 The building is 660 m long, 65 m wide, and 45 m high, and it has nine floors.
 With a total floor area of 140000 m2 it is the largest office building in Germany.
-Its dimensions and design make it a groundscraper.
 The Squaire is directly connected to Terminal 1 of Frankfurt Airport through a pedestrian connecting corridor.

 Name

 The term Squaire is a portmanteau of the words square and air.
 The name was announced in June 2010.
 The project's original name was Airrail Center Frankfurt.
 The term Airrail is a compound of the words air and rail.

 Location and connections

 The Squaire is located between two motorways, the Bundesautobahn 3 and the Bundesstraße 43, close to one of the most heavily used Autobahn interchanges in Europe, the Frankfurter Kreuz.
 The building provides direct access to the train station below with 210 daily long-distance train connections, of which 185 are ICE trains.
 A connecting bridge provides access to the airport terminals as well as to the Frankfurt Airport regional station.

 The Squaire is connected to a multistorey car park to the west by a MiniMetro people mover called Squaire Metro operating high above the highway driveways.